vegetableman/betamax/README.md

 `Allocation Size`

 The maximum number of rows available (or height) for allocation in the packed image.
 Update this value if you run in to allocation errors.

+## Development

+The environment could be set up using [devenv](https://devenv.sh/) by running `devenv shell`

+To start the development, following commands are run:

+`npm install`

+`npm run dev:all`

+`Pyodide` and it's packages are loaded through a web worker locally to avoid CSP issues in the extension.
+So, it's build locally following the steps [here](https://pyodide.org/en/stable/development/building-from-sources.html).
+I might include it as a submodule as part of the repo.